carpentries-incubator/byte-sized-rse-code-review/episodes/create-pull-request.md

 For the next stage, you'll be reviewing a pull request.
 Either:

-- If you are attending a workshop with other learners, the instructor will enable you to share your GitHub repository with another learner to review, and you'll also obtain another learner's repository in return
+- If you are attending a workshop with other learners, the instructor will enable you to share your GitHub account username with another learner (so they can request your review on their PR), and you'll also obtain another learner's GitHub username in return (so you can request their review on your own PR)
-- If you are going through this material on your own, ask a colleague with a GitHub account to send you their GitHub account username to review your pull request instead.
+- If you are going through this material on your own, ask a colleague with a GitHub account to send you their GitHub account username so you can request they review your pull request instead.

 :::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::: instructor

-## Checkpoint: Exchange Repository
+## Checkpoint: Exchange GitHub Usernames

-Who's been able to add their GitHub repository's URL to the shared document and obtain another in return?
+Who's been able to add their GitHub username to the shared document and obtain another in return?

 :::::::::::::::::::::::::::::::::::::::::